jrhawley/pad-path/README.md

 SUBCOMMANDS:
     add      Add a directory
     clean    Remove duplicates [aliases: dedup]
-    dn       Increase priority for a directory [aliases: down, dec] help     Prints this message or the help of the given subcommand(s) ls       List the directories in PATH [aliases: echo] rm       Remove a directory [aliases: del]
+    dn       Decrease priority for a directory [aliases: down, dec] help     Prints this message or the help of the given subcommand(s) ls       List the directories in PATH [aliases: echo] rm       Remove a directory [aliases: del]